 How to get to Penang from Kuala Lumpur

 This is the most economical option, costing about $10 USD (40RMB) one way.
 The trip takes about 4 to 5 hours.
-Taking the bus in Malaysia is a bit complicated, so stay tuned for my guide on that, coming soon!
+Taking the bus in Malaysia is a bit complicated, but you can now purchase your tickets online in advance with 12go.
 Keep in mind that if you only want to spend one day in Penang, you’ll probably have to stay at least overnight if you’re coming in on the bus.

 Morning – Kek Lok Si Temple